Cool Boiled WaterCool Boiled Water Logo

 Lexical Scope in JavaScript – What Exactly Is Scope in JS?

-- Cannot Be Used as Constructor Functions: You cannot use the
+1. Cannot Be Used as Constructor Functions: You cannot use the new keyword with arrow functions; doing so will throw an error.

-: Therefore, arrow functions cannot be used as generator functions. - this is Inflexible: The this value of an arrow function cannot be changed or corrected using bind.
+4. this is Inflexible: The this value of an arrow function cannot be changed or corrected using bind.
 It always retains the this value from the surrounding lexical context.